AICatgirls/aichatgirls/README.md

 ## New Features

+8/11/2023 - Chat history is now encrypted.
+ChatCommands now start with / instead of !.

 8/7/2023 - Bots can now produce discord messages longer than 2000 characters by splitting the response into multiple messages

-8/4/2023 - Added a `!remove <string>` command to remove a string from the bot's memory.
+8/4/2023 - Added a `/remove <string>` command to remove a string from the bot's memory.

 ## Install
 1. `git clone https://github.com/AICatgirls/aichatgirls.git`